TimSVector/vc_scripts_submodule/README.md

       --print_exc           Prints exceptions
       --timing              Prints timing information for metrics generation -v, --verbose         Enable verbose output
-      --version             Diplays the version of the script.
+      --version             Displays the version information
 ```

 # Change log
+8/2025
+* Add unit test Full Report creation
+* Updated index.html to be more readable

 7/2025
 * Updated to produce a version of the script (--version) based on push date and commit ID